 6. The Penelopiad: The Myth of Penelope and Odysseus (The Myths)

-It is essentially the story of Odysseus’s wife.
-Odysseus left to fight the Trojan War and took ten years to get home.
+This is essentially the story of Odysseus’s wife.
+Odysseus left to fight the Trojan War, and took ten years to get home.
 So this is the story of his wife and how she waited for him.
-A lot of Penelope’s history, throughout Greek mythology, is very much that she is this patient, loving wife that waits for her husband to return.
+A lot of Penelope’s history, throughout Greek mythology, is very much about her being this patient, loving wife who waits for her husband to return.

 Penelope doesn’t marry again, even though many suitors approach her.
 Also, she raises her son, and how Penelope essentially waits for Odysseus.
 Margaret Atwood has written about it and has made it enjoyable.
-You get the story of Penelope herself, Odysseus together and what Penelope does in those years without Odysseus.
-So it’s recounting her life and recounting all the things that she did.
+You get the story of Penelope herself and Odysseus together and what Penelope does in those years without Odysseus.
+So it’s recounting her life and all the things she did.

 Author: Margaret Atwood